stagingrdkm/meta-bolt-distro/README.md

   vi conf/local.conf
   MACHINE = "arm"
   #You need to select one of the following machine configurations:
-  #1."arm"   - arm 32bit mode, APP SDK is only for compiling Apps in userland, kernel can be running 32bit or 64bit mixed mode
+  #1."arm"   - arm 32bit mode, SDK is only for compiling Apps in userland, kernel can be running 32bit or 64bit mixed mode
-  #2."arm64" - arm 64bit mode (requires 64bit kernel, RDK is not fully supporting RDK Middleware in full 64bit mode yet)
+  #2."arm64" - arm 64bit mode, requires 64bit kernel, RDK middleware is not fully supporting 64bit mode yet
   #3."amd64" - x86 64bit mode, for running of x86 PC/virtual device

   #coppy prepared bblayers.conf file from meta-rdke-appsdk-base/manifest repo to local bblayers.conf.